ekxide/iceoryx2/examples/rust/service_variants/README.md

 * In **embedded systems**, you might need communication across hypervisor partitions or between heterogeneous cores (e.g., ARM A-core to R-core).

-In all these scenarios, service types allow you to plug in the appropriate underlying communication mechanism.
+In all these scenarios, service variants allow you to plug in the appropriate underlying communication mechanism.

-## Choosing a Service Type
+## Choosing a Service Variant

-The service type is specified when creating a `Node`:
+The service variant is specified when creating a `Node`:

 ```rust
 let node = NodeBuilder::new()